top of page

 Top 10 Research Programs for High School Students in NYC

+If you are a New York City high schooler looking for research opportunities, then this list is for you!
 We’ve compiled a list of 10 of the best research opportunities for high school students in the New York City area.
 This list includes internships in STEM, Humanities, Medicine, and more!

 Applying for a research program while still in high school comes with a lot of benefits.
-You’ll get to work with top-tier academics and professionals in your field of interest.
+You’ll work with top-tier academics and professionals in your field of interest.
 You'll gain a deeper understanding of the subject area.
 You'll also craft valuable relationships with successful professionals and academics.
-Not only will you learn new skills, you’ll get to apply those skills to real-world problems.
-The hands-on nature of research projects sets you apart from other students.
-You might also spark a new passion!
-Seeing concepts come alive in the field is a rare opportunity.
-Applying your critical thinking outside the classroom helps you understand concepts more deeply.
+Not only will you learn new skills, but you’ll also get to apply those skills to real-world problems.

 Research experience is also great for your college application.
+The hands-on nature of research projects sets you apart from other students.
 This list includes prestigious and competitive opportunities.
 Selection for such a program adds great value to your CV and application profile.
-Competitive research projects prove your skills and talents compared to your peers.
-They also open doors to similar opportunities.
-Finally, you'll gain invaluable connections, which can lead to letters of recommendation.
+Competitive research projects open doors to similar opportunities.

 The Lumiere Research Scholar Program is a rigorous research program tailored for high school students.
 The program offers extensive 1-on-1 research opportunities for high school students across a broad range of subject areas that you can explore as a high schooler.
 The program pairs high school students with Ph.D. mentors to work 1-on-1 on an independent research project.
 At the end of the 12-week program, you’ll have developed an independent research paper!
 You can choose research topics from subjects such as psychology, physics, economics, data science, computer science, engineering, chemistry, international relations, and more.
 You can find more details about the application here.